DavidLSmyth/MultiThreadChat/README.md

 # MultiThreadChat
 This Program is a simple chat using threads.
 Open a terminal and type python server.py in the server.py's directory.
-Then open a new terminal and type python client.py to launch the client.
+Then open a new terminal and type python GUI.py to launch the client.
+There's no point in having just one client so you'll need to open another terminal and type python GUI.py as before to start the chat.
+The program currently will only work locally but could easily be uploaded to run on a server e.g. pythonanywhere.